Does Spontaneous Crying Mean I’m an Empath?

-Researchers say around 20 percent of us are genetically predisposed to empathy and have highly sensitive brains that respond powerfully to emotional images and our surroundings, while 2 to 3 percent of us are actually empaths.
+Researchers say around 20 percent of us are genetically predisposed to empathy and have highly sensitive brains that respond powerfully to emotional images and our surroundings, while only 2 to 3 percent of us are actually empaths.

-You (especially as children or teens) may not even know you are sensitive to the energies of others.
+You (especially as a child or a teen) may not even know you are sensitive to the energies of others.
 You may even be oblivious to the reality that such a thing exists.
 Consequently, there is a tendency to think something is wrong with you.

 What Empaths Must Know for Relationships

-First, we need to practice self-observation and self-inquiry, which leads to self-awareness.
+First, you need to practice self-observation and self-inquiry, which leads to self-awareness.
 Get to know yourself well enough to be able to decipher your emotions from others.
 This can be as simple as asking yourself, “Is this emotion mine?”

 If nothing has happened in your life to cause the emotion—if there is not a triggering event or experience—the feelings are probably not yours.
 Simply understanding that can make processing the emotions easier.
 And knowing this offers you the choice: to process the emotions, release the emotions, or determine if another action needs to take place.

 There may not be anything that needs to be done—in which case, simply be aware and breathe as the emotions pass through.
 If you can identify the person to whom the emotions actually belong, you can use the information to offer guidance or compassion.
 If the emotion is coming from a loved one or housemate, you can use that wisdom to heighten your sensitivity to their needs.
-If it is collective emotion, it may well be that, as you process these feelings, meditate, or pray for the planet, you vicariously ease the pain or tension in others.
+If it is collective emotion, it may well be that as you process these feelings, meditate, or pray for the planet, you vicariously ease the pain or tension in others.

 But, before you jump into the caretaking of other people and intervening to solve their problems, assess the situation.
 You don’t want your empathy to move you toward codependency while leading other people away from personal responsibility.